Are you looking for a faithful church?

 As a church family we enjoy the deep bonds of love and friendship that we share with one another in Jesus Christ.
 There is opportunity each time we gather in Jesus’ name to greet one another in Christian love.
 You can expect to be noticed.
 Expect people to say something like, “Hi, we haven’t met before, is this your first time?”
 Expect for people to reach out to you in love–without being overbearing.
 That is our goal.

 Perhaps you have never heard the term “expository” before.
 “Expository” simply means to explain or describe something.
-Many thoughts may come to your mind when you think of preaching, but, the ultimate goal of preaching should always be to understand what God has revealed in the Bible.
-Gospel preaching should focus on and derive its message from scripture.
-For this reason, our church commits to preaching that begins and ends in a biblical text.
-In order to better explain the true meaning of scripture, we preach through entire books of the bible, verse-by-verse and section-by-section.
-This approach forces us to deal with the whole Bible—not just our favorite or cherished verses and topics.
-We worship God by actively hearing the word of God proclaimed and explained.
+Many thoughts may come to your mind when you think of preaching.
+However, the ultimate goal of preaching should always be to understand what God has revealed in the Bible.
+Gospel preaching should be focused upon and derive its message from scripture.
+For this reason our church commits to preaching that begins and ends in a biblical text.
+In order to better explain the true meaning of scripture, we preach through entire books of the Bible, verse-by-verse and section-by-section.
+This approach forces us to deal with the whole Bible—not just our favorite or cherished verses or topics.
+We worship God by actively hearing the Word of God proclaimed and explained.
 It is during this time of the service that God speaks to us.
 We do not expect nor accept extra-biblical, “mystical” messages from God.
 We do expect that the Holy Spirit will speak to us through the written scriptures.
 God is most glorified among his people when we are satisfied with what He has chosen to reveal to us in the Bible and when we are changed by its message.
-Sermons